FCOO/jquery-bootstrap/README.md

 #### `textStyle`
-Is a `string` or `object` with info on text-style for the element Possible values: `left right center lowercase uppercase capitalize normal bold italic`
+Is a `string` or `object` with info on text-style for the element Possible values: `primary secondary success danger warning info light dark left right center lowercase uppercase capitalize normal bold italic`

     { textStyle: "left capitalize" } //As string
     { textStyle: { left: true, capitalize: true} } //As object